JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

 Since `calc_ċ_Ain` always returns `0`, the ``c_{Ain}`` parameter is assumed to be time-invariant.
 More precisely, this concentration of the acid feed is assumed to be disturbed by a random-walk, instead of the measured output.
-Among all the settings of the [`MovingHorizonEstimator`](@ref), a proper tuning of the covariance matrices through `σQ` `σR` and `σP_0`, a past horizon `He` long enough to see the whole dynamics, and an exact Hessian matrix can improve the stability on a highly nonlinear and stiff plant model like here.
+Among all the settings of the [`MovingHorizonEstimator`](@ref), a proper tuning of the covariance matrices through `σQ`, `σR` and `σP_0`, and a past horizon `He` long enough to see the main dynamics can improve the stability on a highly nonlinear and stiff plant model like here.
+An exact Hessian matrix with `hessian=true` also helps for DAEs, since the dynamics are encoded in the nonlinear equality constraints.
 We can also bound the three estimated states to positive values since they are concentration in mol/L:

 ```@example 1
 nint_ym=0; nint_u=0;                            # disable the default stochastic model